xihajun/tool-learning/STAR/Generate_genome.md

 ~~In these commands, we installed kind of gene library (`Homo_sapiens.GRCh38.dna.primary_assembly.fa.gz`) I think it is a way to get indices and it can be done by using STAR.~~

 Sorry, I used a wrong version.
-The updated one can be found from [GENcode](https://www.gencodegenes.org/human/).
+The updated one can be found from [GENcode](https://www.gencodegenes.org/human/) (the last file in Fasta files).

 ## Use GTF file to do something "cool"